Close Banner

 Disneyland has so much hoppening on any given day, and you don’t want to miss the events that are important to you.
 Assign a scheduler to keep track of entertainment and dining.
 Leap is our family scheduler.
 Whether it is just the four of us or a large group of 14, Leap gets online and does the research to determine Disneyland refurbishments and closings, special events, parade times, fireworks and any other entertainment that may interest our group.
 He makes any advance restaurant reservations we need, then he makes sure we are in the right place at the right time and fitting our rides, snacks, meals and character meet-and-greets into the touring plan so we stay on track and don’t miss a beat.
 The scheduler keep everyone informed of the general itinerary regarding departure time, mealtimes and major stops along the way.

-2. Find Out Everyone’s Must-Do
+2. Find Out Everyone’s Must-Do Experience

 My job is to find out every froggy’s most favorite, can’t-miss experience.
 Is it a ride, character meet-and-greet or show?
 I make sure everyone’s voice is heard and then I plan with the scheduler to make sure we hit each frog’s favorite thing.
-Leap looks ahead to make sure it is happening that day — there’s no sense in promising Fantasmic! on a day when there is not a Fantasmic! showing or planning on a ride that is closed for refurbishment — and schedules it into our itinerary.
+Leap looks ahead to make sure it is hoppening that day — there’s no sense in promising Fantasmic! on a day when there is not a Fantasmic! showing or planning on a ride that is closed for refurbishment — and schedules it into our itinerary.
 If a person’s first choice is closed that day, they get a second choice.
 One person’s favorite thing might be the next person’s least favorite, so you may need to divide and conquer to meet everyone’s needs, which brings us to the next tip.

 3. Know When to Divide and Conquer